Understanding RAG Architecture and Its Key Components

 Intent Detection and Routing

-Intent detection and routing involves understanding the intent or goal behind a RAG input, classifying it into one of several predefined categories and then routing the input into an appropriate system or data store.
+Intent detection and routing involves understanding the intent or goal behind a RAG input, classifying it into one of several predefined categories, and then routing the input into an appropriate system or data store.

-Intent detection can also be used to filter out off-topic, out of scope or malicious queries, or to ask for user clarification when a query is ambiguous.
+Intent detection can also be used to filter out off-topic, out-of-scope, or malicious queries, or to ask for user clarification when a query is ambiguous.

-A classification model is typically used for intent direction, but it's worth considering using a smaller, more efficient classification model for this to minimize latency and operating costs.
+A classification model is typically used for intent direction, but it's worth considering using a smaller, more efficient classification model to minimize latency and operating costs.
 What you may lack in precision with a smaller model can often be made up for by using custom routing logic to further refine how the system directs queries to the appropriate data sources.

 Once your routing system has determined the correct data store or API for the retrieval phase, sometimes the query needs to be reformulated to match the structure or language expected by that system.
 This involves:

-• Query Extraction: Extracting specific parameters from the initial input that are crucial for the retrieval phase.
-For example, this could be date ranges or product names, if data sources are split by product.
+Query extraction: Extracting specific parameters from the initial input that are crucial for the retrieval phase.
+For example, this could be date ranges or product names if data sources are split by product.

-• Query Decomposition and Rewriting: Breaking up or rewriting the query to produce candidates more likely to get relevant results in retrieval.
+Query decomposition and rewriting: Breaking up or rewriting the query to produce candidates more likely to get relevant results in retrieval.

 How Okareo Can Help

-• Using Synthetic Data to Improve Test Coverage and Performance: To enhance the accuracy and reliability of intent detection, Okareo offers synthetic data generation.
+Using synthetic data to improve test coverage and performance: To enhance the accuracy and reliability of intent detection, Okareo offers synthetic data generation.
 This helps improve test coverage and overall system performance.
 Read more on how synthetic data can help.

-• Intent Detection Fine-Tuning: Okareo also supports fine-tuning models for intent detection, allowing you to further optimize understanding and routing of specific types of queries.
+Intent detection fine-tuning: Okareo also supports fine-tuning models for intent detection, allowing you to further optimize understanding and routing of specific types of queries.
 Explore fine-tuning options.

 Retrieval

-The most commonly used tool in the retrieval process is the vector database, but many other data sources can also be used for this, including Graph DBs, SQL/NoSQL DBs, keyword search engines like Elasticsearch or external APIs.
+The most commonly used tool in the retrieval process is the vector database, but many other data sources can also be used for this, including Graph DBs, SQL/NoSQL DBs, keyword search engines like Elasticsearch, or external APIs.

-In this article, we’re going to focus on vector based retrieval, but other methods deserve equal consideration.
+In this article, we’re going to focus on vector-based retrieval, but other methods deserve equal consideration.

-1st Stage - Retrieve
+Stage 1: Retrieve

-• Vector database: Your data can be stored as vector embeddings in a vector database, which has built-in algorithms for similarity search.
+Vector database: Your data can be stored as vector embeddings in a vector database, which has built-in algorithms for similarity search.
 You use an embedding model to convert text into vector embeddings before saving them in the vector DB.

-• Vector embedding: This is a type of vector, which is a mathematical way to represent data that makes it easy to compare similarity with another vector.
+Vector embedding: This is a type of vector, which is a mathematical way to represent data that makes it easy to compare similarity with another vector.

 How Okareo Can Help

-• Optimizing For Your Data: Okareo provides guidance on selecting an embedding model that fits your data.
+Optimizing for your data: Okareo provides guidance on selecting an embedding model that fits your data.
 Learn more about embedding model selection.

 Generation

 In the Generation phase, the system takes the relevant data retrieved in the previous steps and uses it to generate the final output.
-This step is crucial as it synthesizes the input data into a coherent and meaningful response, whether it's answering a query, generating text, or making decisions.
+This step is crucial, as it synthesizes the input data into a coherent and meaningful response, whether it's answering a query, generating text, or making decisions.

-• Reasoning and Decision-Making Tasks: In this phase, the system undertakes complex reasoning and decision-making tasks.
-These tasks can complicate performance evaluations, as they require the model to not only generate text but also make logical decisions based on the context provided.
+Reasoning and decision-making tasks: In this phase, the system undertakes complex reasoning and decision-making tasks.
+These tasks can complicate performance evaluations, as they require the model to not only generate text, but also make logical decisions based on the context provided.

 How Okareo Can Help